aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether gridweb use client page height as control height ,suitable for when set Height="100%",default value is false
+Gets whether gridweb use client page height as control height ,suitable for when set Height="100%",default value is false

 **Returns:**
 boolean